-- 1. At a meeting that is in accordance with this clause, a regional council may remove its chairperson or deputy chairperson from office. - 2.
-If a chairperson or deputy chairperson is removed from office at that meeting, the regional council may elect a new chairperson or deputy chairperson, at that meeting. - 3.
-A meeting to remove a chairperson or deputy chairperson, may be called by: - (a) A resolution of the regional council; or - (b) A requisition in writing signed by the majority of the total membership of the regional council (excluding vacancies). - 4.
-A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the chairperson or deputy chairperson, is removed from office, a new chairperson or deputy chairperson is to be elected at the meeting if a majority of the total membership of the regional council (excluding vacancies) so resolves. - 5.
-A resolution may not be made and a requisition may not be delivered less than 21 days before the day specified in the resolution or requisition for the meeting. - 6.
-The chief executive must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - 7.
-A resolution removing a chairperson or deputy chairperson carries if a majority of the total membership of the regional council (excluding vacancies) votes in favour of the resolution.
+- 20. At a meeting that is in accordance with this clause, a regional council the Committee may remove its chairperson or deputy chairperson from office. - 21.
+If a chairperson or deputy chairperson is removed from office at that meeting, the regional councilthe Committee may elect a new chairperson or deputy chairperson, at that meeting. - 22.
+A meeting to remove a chairperson or deputy chairperson, may be called by: - 20.20 A resolution of the regional council the Committee; or - 20.21 A requisition in writing signed by the majority of the total membership of the regional council the Committee (excluding vacancies). - 23.
+A resolution or requisition must: - 20.20 Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - 20.21 Indicate whether or not, if the chairperson or deputy chairperson, is removed from office, a new chairperson or deputy chairperson is to be elected at the meeting if a majority of the total membership of the regional council the Committee (excluding vacancies) so resolves. - 24.
+A resolution may not be made and a requisition may not be delivered less than 21 days before the day specified in the resolution or requisition for the meeting. - 25.
+The chief executive Chairperson must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - 26.
+A resolution removing a chairperson or deputy chairperson carries if a majority of the total membership of the regional council the Committee (excluding vacancies) votes in favour of the resolution.